The Last Story: Development

 The initial concepts for The Last Story came to Hironobu Sakaguchi after his departure from Square (now Square Enix) in 2003.
 After a period working on games at his new studio Mistwalker, Sakaguchi realized that his style of game were not in tune with current gaming trends.
 Later, he elaborated that The Last Story was primarily born from reflecting on the design mistakes he made during the development of Blue Dragon (2006) and Lost Odyssey (2007): while they tried to innovate with the story, they kept the gameplay very traditional.
 Sakaguchi drew up a design document for the game, and around that time met up with Takuya Matsumoto, a designer from AQ Interactive who had worked with Sakaguchi on Blue Dragon.
 They both realized that they held the same views on what was holding their games back in the current market, and decided to collaborate on the game with the goal of creating something new.
 In an interview with IGN, Sakaguchi said that development took three years: the first year was devoted to a trial-and-error development process devoted to the battle system.
 A longer development time of four years was reported by Matsumoto in a different interview with Gamasutra.
 According to Matsumoto, the team leads went to the Electronic Entertainment Expo (E3) each year and were assured that their game was in-step with current gameplay trends.
 Production of The Last Story was a collaboration between Mistwalker, AQ Interactive and Nintendo, and was Sakaguchi's first work as a director since Final Fantasy V (1992).
 The game was going through its final development stages by April 2010, and according to Sakaguchi was "complete" by December that year.

-Although Sakaguchi's previous RPGs from Mistwalker had been released for the Xbox 360, The Last Story was created for the Wii.
+Although Sakaguchi's previous RPGs from Mistwalker had been released for the Xbox 360, The Last Story was created exclusively for the Wii.
 According to Sakaguchi, this was because Nintendo's Shinji Hatano shared their vision of a role-playing game that did not follow genre conversions, and so Sakaguchi accepted his offer of collaboration.
 After being contacted regarding both The Last Story and fellow Wii ARPG Xenoblade Chronicles, Hatano said that the games should be made for a wide audience and using a "romanticist approach".
 When explaining why The Last Story was exclusive to the Wii, Sakaguchi said that it was because a large proportion of the late development staff, including the testers, came from Nintendo.
 In a later interview, he said that working with the Wii, which did not use high-definition graphics, presented challenges as some of his ideas could not be implemented due to technical restrictions.
 Despite this, the team aimed to create a game that would look good when compared to games on high-definition consoles.
 Matsumoto stated that Nintendo had a strong influence on the game, which did not always sit well with him despite their suggestions ultimately improving the game.
-He also stated that Nintendo's creative and development aid in fine-tuning the game was the reason for its extended development.
+He also said that Nintendo's creative and development aid in fine-tuning the game was the reason for its extended development.